What do you want to do today?

 Experience some of the best views from Niseko range from a 600cc lightweight snowmobile.
 A private guide will take you through the lush forests through powder snow covered lands.

 Discover the nature of the Hanazono forest, its rich wildlife and flora as part of a small group.

-Ski School, Ski Rentals, Kids Club, and Other Winter Activities
+Lift Tickets, Ski School, Ski and Snowboard Rental, Kids Club, and all other Winter Activities

-Please visit Niseko Hanazono Resort website for more information.
+Please visit the Niseko Hanazono Resort website for more information.

 Otaru City67 km